-At JA, we give young people the knowledge and skills they need to own their economic success, plan for their future, and make smart academic and economic choices.
-Our corporate and community volunteers deliver relevant, hands-on experiences that teach students from kindergarten through high school the basics of financial literacy, workforce readiness and entrepreneurship.
-JA programs empower students to make a connection between what they learn in school and how it can be applied in the real world and increase their understanding of the value of staying in school.
+At Junior Achievement, we give young people the knowledge and skills they need to own their economic success, plan for their future, and make smart academic and economic choices.
+Our business volunteers deliver relevant, hands-on experiences that teach students from kindergarten through high school the basics of financial literacy, work readiness, and entrepreneurship.
+JA programs empower students to make a connection between what they learn in school and how it can be applied in the real world, increasing their understanding of the value of staying in school.

-For five of the past seven years, JA has received the highly coveted Summit Award from JA USA which recognizes area JA offices for the quality of their programs, overall management effectiveness and fiscal solvency.
+For six of the last eight years, JA has received the highly coveted Summit Award from JA USA which recognizes area JA offices for the quality of their programs, overall management effectiveness and fiscal solvency.
 In 2007, JA received the Peak Performance Award from JA USA in recognition of student growth, revenue growth, and overall organizational quality.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.